LucasSaylor/Housing-Data-Machine-Learning/ReadMe.md

 ```

 The two steps that were used to improve the model was introducing additional polynomial features and using a standard scaler to transform the data.
+After each transformation the data will need to be split into training and testing data.
+If the same random_state is set to the same number, the data will be the same as previous training and testing samples.

 ```python
         Standard Scaler                                             Polynomial Features